blucap/hugo-martien/content/event/eaacourse4/index.md

 ---

 {{% callout note %}}
-Click on the **Course** link in the header of this page to view the course outline and course schedule with associated video presentations.
+Click on the **Course** link in the header of this page to view the course outline.
 {{% /callout %}}

 {{% callout note %}}